miku/nntour/README.md

 --------------

 Just as an illustration, we could just update weights randomly.
-We do 30 iterations and keep the weights, that resulted in a lowest number of misclassifations.
+We do 30 iterations and keep the weights, that resulted in the lowest number of misclassifations.

 ```shell